-He builds the wall: How North Dakota’s Tommy Fisher used a Stephen K. Bannon stunt to score $2 billion in Trump border contracts
+He builds the wall: How North Dakota’s Tommy Fisher scored $2 billion in Trump border contracts

 Fisher’s fortunes have been going in the opposite direction.

 After completing the New Mexico border wall section and another private span with We Build the Wall in South Texas, he landed a $400 million government contract in December.
-In May, Fisher got a $1.3 billion award — the largest wall contract to date — and a $289 million contract in August.
+In May, Fisher got a $1.3 billion award — the largest wall contract to date — and he received a $289 million contract in August.

-Altogether, the Trump administration has bestowed $2 billion in wall contracts on Fisher during the past nine months, a lucrative streak for a company that earlier had been repeatedly passed over by the Army Corps of Engineers in favor of larger and more-established firms.
+Altogether, the Trump administration has bestowed $2 billion in wall contracts on Fisher during the past nine months, a lucrative streak for a company that earlier had been repeatedly passed over by the Army Corps of Engineers in favor of larger and more established firms.

 “I’m just proud to be part of securing the southern border, as an American,” Fisher said when reached by phone in Arizona, where his crews are blasting at the rugged mountains between Nogales and Sasabe.

-Through ties to GOP figures close to the president, including Sen. Kevin Cramer (R-N.D.), and the partnership with We Build the Wall, Fisher has hacked the federal procurement process to become Trump’s go-to builder at the border.
+Through ties to GOP figures close to the president, including Sen. Kevin Cramer (R-N.D.), and the partnership with We Build the Wall, Fisher has upended the federal procurement process to become Trump’s go-to builder at the border.
 Fisher’s ascent is as much the result of hustle and self-promotion as the highly personalized way Trump has managed the construction of his $15 billion steel-and-concrete barrier, one of the most expensive federal infrastructure projects in U.S. history.

 Fisher acknowledges that his work for We Build the Wall allowed him to promote his company and showcase its ability to work in challenging terrain.
 But during the months Fisher has racked up government contracts, the privately built barriers he installed for We Build the Wall have been dogged by claims of shoddy workmanship and design flaws.

-The fencing he put up in New Mexico for We Build the Wall is too short for government specifications, according to a CBP memo published last month by the Nation that laid out the agency’s concerns about the structure.
+The fencing he put up in New Mexico for We Build the Wall is too short for government specifications, according to a Customs and Border Protection memo published last month by the Nation that laid out the agency’s concerns about the structure.
 It was built too far back from the international border line, it lacks hydrology studies and permits, and its sensor cables were installed on the wrong side of the fence, leaving them more vulnerable to vandalism, according to the memo.

 “Performance during the execution period was not consistent with Fisher’s claims,” CBP wrote.
 “Their performance on this small project shows that some claims may have been inflated due to lack of experience with this type of work.”

-In South Texas, where Fisher installed three miles of barriers along the muddy riverbanks of the Rio Grande at a cost of $20 million to $30 million last winter, crews have struggled to contain erosion, leaving the structure at risk of toppling or being swept away.
-The fence has cut off access to the river bank for Border Patrol agents, so when illegal crossers arrive on the U.S. side, agents have go all the way around to make an arrest.
+In South Texas, where Fisher installed three miles of barriers last winter along the muddy riverbanks of the Rio Grande at a cost he estimated at $20 million to $30 million, crews have struggled to contain erosion, leaving the structure at risk of toppling or being swept away, engineers say.
+The fence has cut off access to the river bank for Border Patrol agents, so when people who cross illegally arrive on the U.S. side, agents have to go all the way around to make an arrest.
+Fisher said the issue can be easily addressed by adding gates.

-Fisher added a gravel road to the site this month so agents can drive next to the river, but recent photos of the site show it is also washing away in places.
+Fisher added a gravel road to the site this month so agents can drive next to the river, but recent photos of the site show it is washing away in places.

 Fisher said the structures he builds will endure for decades, while acknowledging he did not follow CBP specifications on either of the barriers he installed with We Build the Wall.
 His goal was to prove himself, he said.
 It worked.